IanVS/prettier-plugin-sort-imports/README.md

 The first change was preserving the order of [side-effect imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#import_a_module_for_its_side_effects_only) to avoid breaking situations where import-order has correctness implications (such as styles).

-Since then more critical features & fixes have been added.
-As a result, this repo intends to stay compatible with the upstream, but may continue to gain features not present in the original version of the plugin.
+Since then more critical features & fixes have been added, and the options have been simplified.

 **Features not currently supported by upstream:**

 -   Do not re-order across side-effect imports
 -   Combine imports from the same source ([`importOrderMergeDuplicateImports`](#importordermergeduplicateimports))
 -   Combine type and value imports ([`importOrderCombineTypeAndValueImports`](#importordercombinetypeandvalueimports))
+-   Type import grouping with `<TYPES>` keyword
 -   Sorts node.js builtin modules to top
 -   Custom import order separation